Zig Ziglar taught in his training seminars (and books, tapes and videos) that “your attitude, not your aptitude, will determine your altitude.”

 One of the most poignant stories on this topic is by Zig Ziglar.
 While he didn’t use the term porcupine, the woman described in this article and the following video is the epitome and embodiment of just that.

 Fault finders are nit-picking perfectionists that demand perfection from everyone else, but not themselves.
-They don’t understand why everyone at work is against them.
+They don’t understand why everyone at their workplace is against them.

 Deep down they know they have a problem, but either are unable to recognize the source and/or unable to admit that it is not everyone else — it’s them.